Dissociative identity disorder: Signs and symptoms

 The full presentation of dissociative identity disorder can occur at any age, but symptoms typically begin by ages 5–10.
 DID generally develops in childhood.
-According to the fifth edition [text revision] of the Diagnostic and Statistical Manual of Mental Disorders (DSM-5-TR), symptoms of DID include "the presence of two or more distinct personality states" accompanied by the inability to recall personal information (an inability beyond what is expected from normal forgetting).
+According to the revised fifth edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM-5-TR), symptoms of DID include "the presence of two or more distinct personality states" accompanied by the inability to recall personal information (an inability beyond what is expected from normal forgetting).
 Other DSM-5 symptoms include a loss of identity as related to individual distinct personality states, loss of subjective experience of the passage of time, and degradation of a sense of self and consciousness.
 In each individual, the clinical presentation varies, and the level of functioning can change from severe impairment to minimal impairment.
 The symptoms of dissociative amnesia are subsumed under a DID diagnosis; dissociative amnesia should not be diagnosed separately if DID criteria are met.
 Individuals with DID may experience distress from both the symptoms of DID (hearing voices, intrusive thoughts/emotions/impulses) and the consequences of the accompanying symptoms (inability to remember specific information or periods of time).
 The large majority of patients with DID report repeated childhood sexual and/or physical abuse, usually by caregivers, as well as organized abuse.
 Amnesia may be asymmetrical between identities; one identity may or may not be aware of what is known by another.
 Individuals with DID may be reluctant to discuss symptoms due to associations with abuse, shame, and fear.

 Around half of the people with DID have fewer than 10 identities, and most have fewer than 100; a person with as many as 4,500 identities was reported by Richard Kluft in 1988.
 The average number of identities has increased over time, from two or three to an average of approximately 16.
 However, it is unclear whether this is due to an actual increase in identities or simply that the psychiatric community has become more accepting of a high number of compartmentalized memory components.

 Comorbid disorders

 The person's psychiatric history frequently contains multiple previous diagnoses of various disorders and treatment failures.
 The most common presenting complaint of DID is depression (90%) that is often treatment-resistant, with headaches and non-epileptic seizures being common neurologic symptoms.
 Comorbid disorders include post-traumatic stress disorder (PTSD), substance use disorders, eating disorders, anxiety disorders, personality disorders, and autism spectrum disorder.
 30-70% of those diagnosed with DID have history of borderline personality disorder.
 Presentations of dissociation in people with schizophrenia differ from those with DID as not being rooted in trauma, and this distinction can be effectively tested; the conditions share a high rate of auditory hallucinations in the form of voices.
 Disturbed and altered sleep has also been suggested as having a role in dissociative disorders in general and specifically in DID.
 Alterations to environments are also said to affect DID patients.
-Individuals diagnosed with DID demonstrate the highest hypnotizability of any clinical population.